Imagine having all your recruiting tools working together seamlessly, saving you time and making the entire process more efficient.

 From matching candidates to roles to programmatic advertising, sourcing tools ensure you’re reaching the best candidates and are a cost-effective solution to add to your recruitment stack.

 Did you know Recruit CRM has a Sourcing Chrome Extension that lets you source candidates, clients, or companies from various platforms such as— LinkedIn, ZoomInfo, Xing, and so on with just a single click?
-Download now.

 III.
-Candidate Screening Tools
+Candidate screening tools

 Once you’ve sourced candidates, you need to screen the applications for suitability.
 Sifting through an endless list of resumes, cover letters, and interviews can be a major bottleneck in your process.
-It causes you to focus time on candidates unsuitable for the role or your business.
+It causes you to focus on candidates unsuitable for the role or your business.

-Therefore candidate screening tools have become essential to improve the process.
+Therefore, candidate screening tools have become essential to improve the process.
 They automate CV and cover letter screening to look for important keywords and skillsets.
 It’s essential for large organizations where hundreds or thousands of applicants may apply for just a few roles.

-Video interviewing tools are another way to improve screening, with lots of options, including using a Zoom alternative.
 It saves time and reduces the overall workload for recruiters, enabling them to focus on the best candidates out of the pile.

 IV.
-Candidate Assessment Tools
+Candidate assessment tools

 By using pre-employment assessments, you can improve hiring quality and better match people to jobs.
 You can additionally use assessments to see if a candidate has the same values as your organization.